 “Leukemia may wear you down physically, but you control it emotionally,” Gomez said.
 “My motto is ‘Beat it or feed it.’
 You can beat it and move forward or feed it and feel sorry for yourself and spiral into depression.”

 Gomez says he’s grateful for good friends and family who motivate him to stay positive.
-His biggest supporters were those he realized he shared common similarities.
+His biggest supporters were those with whom he shared similarities.
 He said his stepfather, Paul, and one of his comrades, Mark, also struggled with cancer.
 Gomez relied on them as his support group; people he could talk to who knew what he was going through.
 Unfortunately, both Frankie’s support systems were eliminated when they lost their own battles with cancer.

 “My biggest struggle was fighting cancer alone after my step dad and Mark (Sgt.
 1st Class Mark Jenkins) died,” Gomez said.
 “They were my support channel.
 I’m a very reserved person when it comes to my issues, and I don’t like talking about it, but I have to in order to help other people dealing with it.